 Leadership Involvement Team (LIT) is an organization for students living in residence halls to get involved with their community's activities.
 Since we typically have an Eco-Rep position for each LIT, there are usually opportunities in LITs for students within their hall to get involved in projects or programming that help keep our campus green.

-Bike lockers are provided in key areas near residence halls to provide better protection for your bicycle in an effort to promote this sustainable mode of transportation on campus and around Whitewater.
+In an effort to promote a sustainable mode of transportation, bike lockers are provided in key areas near residence halls.
 Consider this option when deciding if you should bring your bike to campus.